[ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]

 Even if your system has no sparse files currently, some may be created in the future.
 If you use ‘--sparse’ while making file system backups as a matter of course, you can be assured the archive will never take more space on the media than the files take on disk (otherwise, archiving a disk filled with sparse files might take hundreds of tapes).
 See section Using tar to Perform Incremental Dumps.

-However, be aware that ‘--sparse’ option presents a serious drawback.
-Namely, in order to determine if the file is sparse tar has to read it before trying to archive it, so in total the file is read twice.
-So, always bear in mind that the time needed to process all files with this option is roughly twice the time needed to archive them without it.
+However, be aware that ‘--sparse’ option may present a serious drawback.
+Namely, in order to determine the positions of holes in a file tar may have to read it before trying to archive it, so in total the file may be read twice.
+This may happen when your OS or your FS does not support SEEK_HOLE/SEEK_DATA feature in lseek (See ‘--hole-detection’, below).

 When using ‘POSIX’ archive format, GNU tar is able to store sparse files using in three distinct ways, called sparse formats.
 A sparse format is identified by its number, consisting, as usual of two decimal numbers, delimited by a dot.
 By default, format ‘1.0’ is used.
 If, for some reason, you wish to use an earlier format, you can select it using ‘--sparse-version’ option.